nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 	VERY IMPORTANT==> Replace a downloaded cygwin64/home/lo/master/autogen.input with this github's autogen.input.

+	Also copy over config_host.mk from this github's autogen.input it will have
+	export ANT=C:/cygwin64/opt/apache-ant-1.9.2/bin/ant
+	export ANT_HOME=C:/cygwin64/opt/apache-ant-1.9.2
+	export ANT_LIB=C:/cygwin64/opt/apache-ant-1.9.2/lib

+	When you run autogen.sh on Step E-3x2... autogen.sh runs configure.ac and many
+	of the entries in config_host.mk should be updated by your env.
+But I find that config_host.mk isn't thoroughly updated.

 	Do this replacement via cygwin64.
 If you copy, paste via Microsoft Explore, cygwin64 might find that file corrupted....
 You will then need to find a dos2unix.exe utility....
 	I added that utility to this github... if you use it, you